kt3k/moneybit/README.md

 # How to use

-First, install the cli from the following command:
+First, install the cli by the following command:

     npm install -g ledgerman